What is an edge server?

 The nature of an edge server differs across different types of edges, depending on the use case and where the edge compute resource is deployed.

-As seen in our edge computing investments webinar, most capital being deployed today is going into data centre facilities at the regional edge.
-This is being driven in some part by CDN providers looking to further distribute their locations and increased demand for data centres at a more local level.
+A CDN edge server is a server tha exists at the regional edge and supports CDN workloads in a more distributed manner than is done today.
+Our edge computing investments webinar indicates that most capital being deployed today is going into data centre facilities at the regional edge.
 For example, in the U.S., latency is significant in Tier 2 cities as large as Austin, Texas.
-These locations can be almost as large as a hyperscale data centre, therefore the edge nodes are likely to be a standard data centre server.
+These locations can be almost as

 Network edge server